Counterattack at Abbeville

 French casualties were considerable.
 More than half the French tanks had been destroyed and, had they chosen to press their attack, it was likely quite a few more would have been lost.
 The much-maligned French infantry remained generally intact and had performed well, uncharacteristically well, as had the French artillery.

 Subjectively (we never keep track of “victory points”), the day seemed to belong to the Germans.
 Their hold on Abbeville remained intact, while the French had withdrawn for a do-over.
 Both sides were left significantly weakened.
 Historically, the battle would rage for another five or six days, with both French and British attempts to dislodge the Germans continuing, and failing.
-The wedge would remain in place, and the march toward the debacle of Boulogne, Calais, and Dunkirk would begin.
+The wedge would remain in place, and the the ensuing debacle of Boulogne, Calais, and Dunkirk had already begun.

 I was left wondering if the French, using the hull-mounted 75mm howitzers of the Char B1s, might have successfully beaten up the 88s in a gunnery duel, allowing whatever tanks remained to reach the final objective.
 Historically, I doubt the French would have had the stomach for such a fight, but then who knows, sometimes the dice go your way.

 We knotted this day with a good dinner and a few beers amongst friends, remembering the two we lost in recent months.
 Before we left for the night, I handed out a few souvenirs for their game rooms.
 Hopefully the worst of the pandemic is behind us.